-The heart is the most common anthropological term in Scripture, no wonder I find myself musing on it so often.
-I believe it plays an essential role in the condition of our lives and the condition of our world.
-What then is this ‘heart’ that we so commonly know yet so oblivious to its vices.
+The ‘heart’ is the most common anthropological term in Scripture.
+It plays an essential role in the condition of our lives and the condition of our world.
+What then is this ‘heart’ that we so commonly know yet are so oblivious to its vices.
 In Hebrew, the heart is described as not only the center of our emotions, but also the center of our thoughts and spiritual life.
 The heart and soul are not synonymous.
 The core of the ‘inner person’, the hidden, innermost, deepest part of a person with its thoughts, emotions and will is the heart whereas the soul is the breath of God, the living being.

 And Jesus says that the heart’s secrets are betrayed by the mouth, even as a tree’s fruit discloses its nature (Matthew 12:33).
 The fountain of our hearts often flows with things that are not aligned with God’s heart.
 According to Genesis 8:21, “the heart is naturally wicked”.
 So then, we are born with an unregenerate heart: full of iniquity, evil loving and malicious, impenitent, hard, proud, worldly, covetous, foolish, wayward, blind, hypocritical and duplicitous.
 This heart needs renewal … ¡Ayúdanos Dios!